Yafrovon/MangosSuperUI/README.md

 So I'm building it.
 The end goal is a living game world with hundreds of AI-driven bots that feel real, custom spells and items that feel vanilla but add flavor, and the tooling to iterate on all of it from a browser.

-I'm open-sourcing it because if I needed this, other people running VMaNGOS — or those who want to immortalize vanilla WoW — probably could too.
+I'm open-sourcing it because if I needed this, other people running VMaNGOS — or those who want to explore 1.12 vanilla emulation — probably could too.
 It's not polished product software.
 It's a tool I use daily.
 Feedback, bug reports, and contributions are welcome.

 > **⚠️ Work in Progress:** MangosSuperUI is functional and actively used, but it is not finished.
 Some planned sections (vendors, creatures, quests) are not yet built.